elCrespo16/transactions_enricher/README.md

 	share the code.
 - Contributions: open an issue or PR with a focused change (new operation, operator, bugfix or tests).

-If you want, I can also add a minimal `requirements.txt` and a simple example config + rules file to help get started.
-Would you like that?